Valery Bryusov: Career

 Bryusov began his literary career in the early 1890s while still a student at Moscow State University with his translations of the poetry of the French Symbolists (Paul Verlaine, Maurice Maeterlinck, and Stéphane Mallarmé) as well at that of Edgar Allan Poe.
 Bryusov also began to publish his own poems, which were very much influenced by the Decadent and Symbolist movements of his contemporary Europe.
 During this time Bryusov came under the influence of the philosopher Nikolai Fyodorovich Fyodorov and the scientist Konstantin Tsiolkovsky.

 At the time, Russian Symbolism was still mainly a set of theories and had few notable practitioners.
 Therefore, in order to represent Symbolism as a movement of formidable following, Bryusov adopted numerous pen names and published three volumes of his own verse, entitled Russian Symbolists.
 An Anthology (1894–95).
 Bryusov's mystification proved successful – several young poets were attracted to Symbolism as the latest fashion in Russian letters.

 With the appearance of Tertia Vigilia in 1900, he came to be revered by other Symbolists as an authority in matters of art.
 In 1904 he became the editor of the influential literary magazine Vesy (The Balance), which consolidated his position in the Russian literary world.
 Bryusov's mature works were notable for their celebration of sensual pleasures as well as their mastery of a wide range of poetic forms, from the acrostic to the carmina figurata.

 By the 1910s, Bryusov's poetry had begun to seem cold and strained to many of his contemporaries.
 As a result, his reputation gradually declined and, with it, his power in the Russian literary world.
 He was adamantly opposed to the efforts of Georgy Chulkov and Vyacheslav Ivanov to move Symbolism in the direction of Mystical Anarchism.

 Though many of his fellow Symbolists fled Russia after the Russian Revolution of 1917, Bryusov remained until his death in 1924.
-He supported the Bolshevik government and received a position in the cultural ministry of the new Soviet state.
+He supported the Bolshevik government, becoming a member of the Communist Party by 1920, and received a position in the cultural ministry of the new Soviet state.
 Shortly before his death he was involved with Otto Schmidt in drawing up the proposal for the Great Soviet Encyclopedia.

 In 1924, shortly before his death, Bryusov posed for the young sculptor Nina Niss-Goldman (1893–1990).
 Now the portrait is in the Russian Museum of St. Petersburg in a collection of the work of Russian avant-garde artists.